 Tomatoes growing in containers, like tomatoes growing in the garden, need a continuous, uninterrupted supply of moisture.
 Do not let the soil in a container go dry and conversely do not allow the soil to be overly wet or soggy

-The smaller the container the more frequently you will need to water.
+The smaller the container the more frequently you will need to water it.
 Keep in mind that frequent watering will likely leach nutrients through the soil mix in the containers.
-Add a water-soluble fertilizer to your watering can every three weeks or so or renew nutrients that leached from the soil.
+Add a water-soluble fertilizer to your watering can every three weeks or so or renew nutrients that are leached from the soil.

 Water whenever the soil becomes dry down to about a half-inch or slightly more below the soil surface; this might mean watering once a week in mild weather or watering up to three times a week in hot, dry weather.
 When a plant growing in a container begins to wilt towards the end of the day it is time to water; if you find a plant wilted in the morning, it has gone too long without water and needs immediate attention.